chimenesjr/dotnet-automated/README.md

 Build and Promotion automation with GCP CLoud Builder

-Publishing in a App Engine or Cloud Run service named dotnet-automated
+Publishing into an App Engine or Cloud Run service named dotnet-automated

 Simple Hello World application inside a docker container